eastandwestwind/notes/_posts/2015-07-24-toothgrowth.md

 ---
-title: R- Getting Started Part 2
+title: Getting Started Part 2
 ---

 I want to investigate "The Effect of Vitamin C on Tooth Growth in Guinea Pigs," a study with data that comes default with R.